Eine Ärztin berät die Patientin, bei der Lipödem Behandlung. Es wird aufgeklärt über Lipödem Symptome und wie man sie behandelt.

 Click an area for more information

-Liposuction has established itself as the most effective treatment method for lipedema in recent years.
-This involves removing the diseased fatty tissue using special cannulas.
-The two most common techniques are tumescent liposuction (TLA) and water-jet-assisted liposuction (WAL).
+In recent years, liposuction has established itself as the most effective treatment method for lipoedema.
+The abnormal fatty tissue is suctioned out using special cannulas.
+The two most common techniques are tumescent liposuction (TLA) and water-jet assisted liposuction (WAL).

 In TLA, a large amount of tumescent solution is first injected into the tissue.
 This solution contains a local anesthetic for numbing, adrenaline to constrict the blood vessels, and saline solution to cause the tissue to swell.
 This makes it easier to loosen the fat cells from the connective tissue and suck them out.